I struggled with acquiring my singing sunflower pet and I want to share with you how to make it easier!

 This is a race to get your defenses up and going before Warden Stillwater (final boss) arrives.
 The same strategies apply as Zombies and Ghouls will come at you as per usual until and while Warden Stillwater arrives.

 By the time he arrives you should have two rows of Sunflowers, and at least a row of Freezers and Shooters (preferably 2 rows of Shooters if possible).
-This way you`ll have a ton of Solar Power pouring in, enough to have plant a Pumpkin Bomb whenever it is off cooldown.
+This way you`ll have a ton of Solar Power pouring in, enough to have planted a Pumpkin Bomb whenever it is off cooldown.

 The Warden will add a couple of nasty offensive moves to the enemy`s arsenal.
 I am not sure what they are called but one seems to be a plague spray that will land on random squares and eventually kill the plant there, replace the plant when you can.
 The other is a tall tombstone like object that will release more Undead into the row it is placed.